In your current role, how often do you write code to complete your work objectives? | Percentage |

 Awareness of RAP over time

-We asked respondents who used coding at work, if they had heard of RAP.
+We asked all respondents if they had heard anything about reproducible analytical pipelines (RAPs).

 Year | Heard of RAP (percent) | Lower confidence limit | Upper confidence limit |